25. pyxc: Methods and self

 ParseMethodDefinitionInClass(const string &ClassName) {

-// Inject implicit self as ptr[ClassName]
+// Inject implicit self: typed as ptr[ClassName] so methods can mutate receiver state

-{"self", ValueType::Pointer,
+ArgNames.push_back({"self", ValueType::Pointer,

 EncodePointerType(ValueType::Struct, ClassName)});

-// ... parse user parameters, return type, body ...
+// ... parse type annotation ...

 }